khRasikh/CSharpExcelWindowsApp/README.md

 # TestWindows App

-TestAddIn is a simple experimental application created solely for learning and testing purposes.
+WindowsApp is a simple experimental application created solely for learning and testing purposes.
 It demonstrates basic functionality within a local Windows environment and is **not intended for production use**, especially not in financial or business-critical systems.

 ---